jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Emacs

  Emacs was originated in 1976 from the AI Labs at MIT, the same place Richard Stallman came from.
 GNU Emacs was released in 1984 and developed entirely by Richard Stallman himself.
-In 1980 James Gosling (father of the Java Language) had created his own Emacs in the spirit of opensource called gmacs, but sold his project to a company who re-licensed it with a proprietery license.
+In 1980 James Gosling (father of the Java Language) had created his own Emacs in the spirit of opensource called gmacs, but sold his project to a company who re-licensed it with a proprietary license.
 Emacs is basically a [Lisp language](https://en.wikipedia.org/wiki/Lisp_\(programming_language\) "Lisp")  interpreter focusing on macros (or key combinations) to make repeatable actions.
 Emacs is a very powerful editor (see the cartoon at the beginning of the chapter) and has plugins for email and other functions to exist entirely inside of emacs.
 In the course of this book we will not be focusing on emacs but that is not because of a deficiency, I recommend you to try it out at least once.

 > *In it normal editing mode, GNU Emacs behaves like other text editors and allows the user to insert characters with the corresponding keys and to move the editing point with the arrow keys.
 Escape key sequences or pressing the control key and/or the meta key, alt key or super keys in conjunction with a regular key produces modified keystrokes that invoke functions from the Emacs Lisp environment.
 Commands such as save-buffer and save-buffers-kill-emacs combine multiple modified keystrokes [^80]*.

 > *GNU Emacs is an extensible, customizable text editor—and more.
 At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing [^78] [^79].*

 Emacs features include:

 *  Content-sensitive editing modes, including syntax coloring, for a variety of file types including plain text, source code, and HTML.
 *  Complete built-in documentation, including a tutorial for new users.
 *  Full Unicode support for nearly all human languages and their scripts.
 *  Highly customizable, using Emacs Lisp code or a graphical interface.
 *  A large number of extensions that add other functionality, including a project planner, mail and news reader, debugger interface, calendar, and more.

 ### The vi Editor

   The other major family of stream editors is the __vi editor__ or just __vi__.
 The __vi editor__ took a different route than emacs as it had an intended different purpose.
 The creator of the __vi editor__ was [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy "Bill Joy") at UC Berkeley.
 His original intent was to extend the original ideas behind Ken Thompson's editor which was named *ed*.
 The __vi__ editor is written in C language but doesn't expose the language programmatically unlike emacs which exposes its LISP interpreter to the user.
 The history of __vi__ varies widely from that of Emacs because __vi__ is not a GNU project.
 This book will focus on the __vi editor__ exclusively but not to the detriment of GNU Emacs or GNU Nano.